-In this week's edition of our open source news roundup, we take a look to websites blocked in India, the debut of open source-powered devices at the Consumer Electronics Show 2015, and more!
-Open source news roundup for January 3 to January 9, 2015.
+In this week's edition of our open source news roundup, we take a look at the nine dollar computer, Snappy Ubuntu, the Robot Operating System, and more!
+Open source news: May 9 - 15, 2015

 Opensource.com will publish a new article on the topic of open hardware as part of our Open Hardware series that runs from May 18 - 22.